 The United States education system should build upon its strengths, rather than replicating the flaws of foreign nations' schools, a scholar argues.

-David Driscoll, former commissioner of education in Massachusetts is named chair of the National Assessment Governing Board, which sets policy for the influential NAEP test.
+David Driscoll, former commissioner of education in Massachusetts is named chair of the National Assessment Governing Board, which sets policy for the NAEP.

 A computer software program developed by the MIND Research Institute wins praise for improved math scores in some Southern and Northern California districts.